codewithadvi/Distracted-Driver-Detection-Using-Deep-Learning/README.md

 ### Vision Transformer (ViT) Model

 #### Overview
-The ViT model leverages the power of transformers for image classification.
+The Vision Transformer (ViT) model leverages the power of transformers for image classification.
 It divides images into patches and processes them as sequences, similar to natural language processing tasks.

 #### Architecture
-1. **Patch Extraction**:
+1. **Patch Layer**:
-   - Images are divided into patches of size `(8, 8)`.
+   - Divides the input image into smaller patches of size `(8, 8)`.
+   - Each patch is flattened into a 1D vector.
-2. **Patch Embedding**:
+2. **Patch Encoder**:
-   - Dense layer to project patches into a higher-dimensional space.
+   - Projects patches into a higher-dimensional space using a dense layer.
-   - Positional embeddings added to retain spatial information.
+   - Adds positional embeddings to retain spatial information.
-3. **Transformer Encoder**:
+3. **Transformer Block**:
-   - Two transformer blocks with multi-head self-attention and feed-forward layers.
+   - **Multi-Head Self-Attention**: Captures global dependencies by computing attention scores between all patches.
+   - **Feed-Forward Network**: Fully connected layers applied to each token independently.
+   - **Skip Connections**: Stabilizes training and prevents vanishing gradients.
 4. **Classification Head**:
    - Global Average Pooling followed by dense layers.
    - Output layer with 10 neurons and **softmax** activation.

-#### Design Rationale
-- **Attention Mechanism**: Captures global dependencies in the image.
-- **Positional Embeddings**: Retain spatial information lost during patch extraction.
-- **Softmax Output**: Ensures probabilities sum to 1.

 #### Metrics
-- **Training Accuracy**: 89.7%
+- **Training Accuracy**: 98.0%
-- **Validation Accuracy**: 88.5%
+- **Validation Accuracy**: 98.0%
 - **Loss Function**: Categorical Crossentropy
 - **Optimizer**: Adam with a learning rate of `1e-4`.

 ---

+### Ensemble Model (CNN+Transformer+BiLSTM)

+#### Overview
+The ensemble model combines the strengths of CNNs, Transformers, and BiLSTMs to achieve robust performance.
+It integrates spatial, temporal, and global features for improved classification.

+#### Data Augmentation
+We used the same data augmentation techniques as the other models:
+- **Horizontal Flip**
+- **Vertical Flip**
+- **Rotation**
+- **Zoom**
+- **Shear**
+- **Brightness Adjustment**

+#### Architecture
+1. **CNN Block**:
+   - Extracts spatial features from the input image.
+2. **Transformer Block**:
+   - Captures global dependencies using multi-head self-attention.
+3. **BiLSTM Block**:
+   - Models temporal relationships in sequential data.
+4. **Fusion**:
+   - Outputs from the CNN, Transformer, and BiLSTM blocks are concatenated.
+   - Global Average Pooling followed by dense layers.
+5. **Output Layer**:
+   - Dense layer with 10 neurons and **softmax** activation.

+#### Metrics
+- **Training Accuracy**: 93.0%
+- **Validation Accuracy**: 93.0%
+- **Loss Function**: Categorical Crossentropy
+- **Optimizer**: Adam with a learning rate scheduler for dynamic adjustment.

+---

-## Explainability with Grad-CAM
+## Explainability and Interpretability

+### Grad-CAM Heatmaps
-To ensure transparency and interpretability, Grad-CAM (Gradient-weighted Class Activation Mapping) was used to visualize the regions of the image that influenced the model's predictions.
+Grad-CAM (Gradient-weighted Class Activation Mapping) was used to visualize the regions of the image that influenced the model's predictions.

+#### Why Grad-CAM?
+- Provides insights into the model's decision-making process.
+- Helps identify potential biases or errors in predictions.
+- Improves trust and transparency in AI systems.

-### Steps
+#### Steps
-1. **Gradient Computation**:
-   - Gradients of the target class are computed with respect to the feature maps of the last convolutional layer.
+1. Compute gradients of the target class with respect to the feature maps of the last convolutional layer.
-2. **Heatmap Generation**:
-   - Feature maps are weighted by the gradients and combined to create a heatmap.
+2. Weight the feature maps by the gradients and combine them to create a heatmap.
-3. **Overlay**:
-   - The heatmap is superimposed on the original image for visualization.
+3. Overlay the heatmap on the original image for visualization.

-### Tools
-- **Matplotlib**: For plotting heatmaps.
-- **OpenCV**: For resizing and overlaying heatmaps.

-### Results
+### t-SNE Visualization
-- Provided insights into the model's focus areas.
-- Helped identify potential biases or errors in predictions.
+t-SNE (t-Distributed Stochastic Neighbor Embedding) was used to visualize the high-dimensional validation features in a 2D space.
+This helped analyze the feature separability between classes.

 ---